q1an-w/Soen321/Report/reporttemp.md

 - **Success Rate**: **15.49%**
 The result shows that even small input modifications to key features can lead to incorrect non-fraud classification by the model.

+#### Strategy B:
+This strategy incremented the values of `feature3` and `feature6` by 1 for each fraudulent input.
+These changes were hypothesized to make fraudulent behavior appear more benign.

+- **Evasion Success**: 226 out of 226 samples
+- **Success Rate**: **100.00%**

+This strategy was completely successful.
+The model misclassified every modified fraudulent input as legitimate, highlighting a critical vulnerability.
+Even slight increases in these two features significantly impacted the model's decision boundary.

 ### 2.3 Membership Inference Attacks

 ## 3. Testing Framework